-A company retained to perform drilling services at the Kilgore Project in 2022 commenced legal proceedings against the Company and has separately claimed a statutory lien on six of the project's unpatented mining claims, based on payments alleged as due under the drilling contract in the amount of US\$1.1 million.
-Excellon disputes the amounts claimed in such proceedings and asserted under the lien, including the basis therefor.
-Excellon believes that such legal proceedings and the lien are without merit and is vigorously defending itself against such claims, including advancing a rigorous defence and counterclaim in legal proceedings and challenge of the basis for and validity of the lien.
-Excellon will continue to steadfastly contest both such claims.
+A company retained to perform drilling services at the Kilgore Project in 2022 commenced legal proceedings against the Company and had separately claimed a statutory lien on six of the project's unpatented mining claims, based on payments alleged as due under the drilling contract in the amount of \$1.1 million.
+Excellon disputed the amounts claimed in such proceedings and asserted under the lien, including the basis therefor.
+Excellon believes that such legal proceedings and the lien are without merit and vigorously defended itself against such claims, including advancing a rigorous defence and counterclaim in legal proceedings and challenge of the basis for and validity of the lien.
+In Q1 2025, the plaintiff agreed to a full release of all claims against the Company and its subsidiaries.

-Other than as disclosed above, during the fiscal year ended December 31, 2023, the Company was not subject to:
+Other than as disclosed above, during the fiscal year ended December 31, 2024, the Company was not subject to: